MayBeLaterOrNot/lynx-toolkit/Source/UpdateVersionNumbers/README.md

   /Build - overwrites the build number
-  /Revision - overwrites the revision number /ReleaseNotesFile - gets the release notes from a file /Company
+  /Revision - overwrites the revision number /ReleaseNotesFile - gets the release notes from a file /ExtractReleaseNotes - gets the release notes from a file and extracts the first Markdown ## section /Company
   /Copyright
   /Dependency - specifies a NuGet package that should have the same version number